Where Are They Now: Our Most Recent Intern Success Stories

 Marketing Intern: Spring 2016

-Current Position: Marketing Assistant at VisionPoint Marketing
+Current Position: Information Architect at VisionPoint Marketing

 I came to VisionPoint after graduating from NC State in December 2015 with a degree in Business Administration with a concentration in Marketing.
 I wanted to get experience in my field of study and found an opportunity to learn at VisionPoint Marketing.
 During my time as an intern at VisionPoint, I set many goals to help make the most of my experience.
 Some of them included learning as much as possible across a variety of company functions, finding a job that interested me, and to earn a full time position when my internship was up.